ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 <details markdown="block">
 <summary>What is the difference between what's refered to as file based mods and .dll mods?</summary>

-`File based` mods are mods that would have to replace game file to function, which we get around by using `Mod Engein 2` to launch the game.
+`File based` mods are mods that would have to replace game file to function,<br />
-  This means that if you are using 2 mods that are file based they may replace eachothers files which can and most likely will cause issues.
+ which we get around by using `Mod Engein 2` to launch the game.<br /> This means that if you are using 2 mods that are file based<br />
+ they may replace eachothers files which can and most likely will cause issues.

 `.dll` mods are mods that need to be injected into the game to function and would not replace game files.

 </details>

 <details markdown="block">
   <summary>How do I know if it's a file based mod or a .dll mod?</summary>

- `File based` mods are usually overhauls like Clever's moveset packs, Convergence and Elden Ring Reforged or something like a armor replacer but can also be simple edits to the `regulation.bin`.
+ `File based` mods are usually overhauls like <br />
+ Clever's moveset packs, Convergence and Elden Ring Reforged<br />
-   Big overhauls will sometimes come bundled with `.dll` mods and `Mod Engine 2`.
+ or something like a armor replacer but can also be simple edits to the `regulation.bin`.<br /> Big overhauls will sometimes come bundled with `.dll` mods and `Mod Engine 2`.

- `.dll` mods will generally speaking only have a .dll file, a config file aka a .ini file.
+ `.dll` mods will generally speaking only have a .dll file, a config file aka a .ini file.<br />
  The .ini file may be in a folder sometimes.
 The can also come with it's own .exe file like Seamless Coop.

- You can `preview` what files a mod has on NexusMods before downloading by going to the mods `file` page and click on `Preview file contents`.
+ You can `preview` what files a mod has on NexusMods before downloading<br />
+ by going to the mods `file` page and click on `Preview file contents`.

 </details>